 When we don’t have enough of these critical skin-supporting nutrients, acne prevention becomes very difficult.
 In addition, deficiencies in these key nutrients can prolong how long a pimple takes to heal, and contribute to slower healing from acne scars.

 Your intestine is home to lots and lots of bacteria of all kinds – you can think of it like an invisible garden that resides within.
-As we study the microbiome, we’re learning more and more about its role in digestion, mood and mental health, immune health, hormone health, and yes, skin health including acne.
+As we study the microbiome, we’re learning more and more about its role in digestion, mood and mental health, immune health, hormone health, and yes, skin health including acne and your general glow.
 The gut also plays a role in helping the body manage inflammation, both in the gut locally and more widely throughout the body (see Inflammation, below).
-As it is, then, a healthy gut contributes to the healthy workings of the other body systems, and many of those body systems directly contribute to skin health.
+As it is, then, a healthy gut contributes to the healthy workings of the other body systems, and directly to the health of the skin (through the gut-skin axis).

 Imbalances in the microbiome (commonly referred to as dysbiosis – when unfriendly or less positive bacteria dominate the friendly ones) can contribute to imbalances in those other body systems as well.
 In addition, certain microbes in the colon can produce wastes that increase toxicity (and therefore increase the load on the liver and kidneys – see Detoxification, above).
 Certain bacteria produce hormone-mimicking compounds that contribute to hormonal imbalance, like estrogen dominance (see Hormone Imbalance, above).